 The New York Times recently published an article, “Life After Your Death?
 Here’s Why You Should Have a Trust.”
 The article explained that trusts have often been thought of a way for wealthy people to dispose of their assets.

 However, some trusts can be useful for those who are not ultra wealthy.
 One of those is a revocable trust, which can be changed during a person’s lifetime.
 A properly funded revocable trust can avoid the need for probate after death.
+In California, the threshold for probate is only $150,000 gross value, thus everyone who owns a home (no matter what the mortgage value is) is subject to probate.

-If assets that have been titled in one name, are re-titled in the name of the trust, the payment of any bills will continue without interruption in the individual’s lifetime.
+If assets that have been titled in one name, are retitled in the name of the trust, the payment of any bills will continue without interruption in the individual’s lifetime.
 This can work in any situation, where financial support is given to family members.

 Unlike an irrevocable trust, where assets are dispersed with more permanency, a revocable trust can be changed during the holder’s lifetime, if she decides to handle her assets differently.